SigmaEval/SigmaEval/README.md

 SigmaEval combines inferential statistics, AI-driven user simulation, and LLM-as-a-Judge evaluation within a Behavior-Driven Development (BDD) framework.
 This powerful combination allows you to move beyond simple pass/fail tests and gain statistical confidence in your AI's performance.

-The evaluation process for a single `BehavioralTestCase` unfolds in three main phases:
+The evaluation process for a single `BehavioralTest` unfolds in three main phases:

 **Phase 1: Test Setup**

-1.  **Defining Behavior with BDD:** You start by defining a test scenario using a `BehavioralTestCase` with its `Given`, `When`, and `Then` clauses.
+1.  **Defining Behavior with BDD:** You start by defining a test scenario using a `BehavioralTest` with its `Given`, `When`, and `Then` clauses.
 This sets the stage for the entire evaluation.
 2.  **Creating the Rubric:** Based on the `outcome` you specified in the `Then` clause, SigmaEval generates a detailed 1-10 scoring rubric.
 This rubric is created once per test case and ensures that every interaction is evaluated against the same consistent criteria (see Appendix A for an example).

 **Phase 2: Data Collection (Repeated for `num_of_samples`)**